IraErshova/DL-capstone-project/README.md

 4. Open your browser and navigate to `http://localhost:5000`

-## Data Format

-The application expects a CSV file with the following columns:
-- Date
-- Description
-- Amount
-- Category
-- Transaction Type (Income/Expense)

 ## Development

-- The `model/` directory is where you'll develop and train your machine learning model
+- The `model/` directory is where was developed and trained machine learning model
-- Use the provided data processing utilities in `data/processor.py` to prepare your data
-- The web interface is built with Flask and uses modern frontend technologies
+- The web interface is built with Flask

 ## Dataset